 Robert Tanitch reviews Swan Lake at London Coliseum

 No other ballet is staged so often.
 No other ballet has had so many interpretations.
-Every great ballerina wants to dance the iconic dual role of the white swan (Odette, pure innocent) and the black swan (Odile, evil and erotic).
+Every great ballerina wants to play the dual role of the white swan (Odette, pure and innocent) and the black swan (Odile, evil and erotic).